 Where CRA is the largest – or only – creditor it is usually prudent to get advice whether there are grounds to fight the tax assessment or deal with the CRA debts outside the insolvency context.

-Ignoring your tax debts are generally a bad idea.
+Ignoring your tax debts is generally a bad idea.
 CRA has the ability to have the tax debts certified as a judgment in Federal Court, and register this judgment against a taxpayer’s interest in land.
 CRA can then proceed with a forced sale of the property to satisfy the judgement.
 Furthermore, CRA can freeze bank accounts and garnish wages, which can be highly disruptive to a taxpayer’s personal life or business.
 In other cases, CRA will hire bailiffs to seize and sell property of the tax debtor.

 Outside of the insolvency context, there are a number of mechanisms that can assist taxpayers in resolving their taxes issues with CRA.
 A cursory list is below – as each of these topics could easily cover its own blog post.